Laura78550/projetnode/README.md

 # Description :
 NodeJs project that allows you to view, modify, add and delete music lyrics.
+The Api is used by the guest and user role and the ORM is only used by the user role.

 # Team
 - Laura Pineau : laura.pineau@mail-ecv.fr